A Euclid style algorithm for MacMahon's partition analysis: A polynomial time algorithm for MacMahon's partition analysis in theory

-can be efficiently computed as a sum of at most $\binom{d+1}{\lceil d/2\rceil}$ simple rational functions. \end{prop} \begin{proof} By rearranging the denominators, we may assume that $M_1=M_2=\cdots =M_r=1$ and all the other $M_j$ are not $1$.
-It is easy to see that
+\begin{proof}[Proof of Proposition \ref{p-slacksingle}] By rearranging the factors of the denominator, we may assume that $M_1=M_2=\cdots =M_r=1$ and all the other $M_j$ are not $1$ for some $r$.
+Now by \eqref{e-bernulli} we can use $r-1$ multiplications to obtain